Lansdale, Pennsylvania: Demographics

 As of the 2010 census, the borough was 75.9% White, 5.9% Black or African American, 0.2% Native American, 13.3% Asian, 0.1% Native Hawaiian, and 2.7% were two or more races.
 4.4% of the population were of Hispanic or Latino ancestry.

 Government

 Lansdale has a city manager form of government with a mayor and a nine-member borough council.
-On June 4, 2008, local chiropractor G. Andrew Szekely was appointed by council resolution to serve the remaining 18 months of the term of Mayor Michael DiNunzio.
-Szekely won a full four-year term in November 2009.
-The current mayor of Lansdale is Garry Herbert, who was voted into office in January, 2018.

-The borough is part of the First Congressional District (represented by Rep. Brian Fitzpatrick), Pennsylvania's 53rd Representative District (represented by Rep. Steve Malagari) and the 24th State Senate District (represented by Sen. Bob Mensch).
+The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), Pennsylvania's 53rd Representative District (represented by Rep. Steve Malagari) and the 12th State Senate District (represented by Sen. Maria Collett).

 Education

 The community is a part of the North Penn School District.
 K-6 public elementary schools in Lansdale include Gwynedd Square Elementary, Knapp Elementary, Oak Park Elementary, Inglewood Elementary, Walton Farm Elementary, and York Avenue Elementary.
 Penndale Middle School serves grades 7–9.
 The area public high school is North Penn High School in Towamencin Township.

 The borough is also home to Mater Dei Catholic School of the Roman Catholic Archdiocese of Philadelphia.
 It was formerly home to St. Stanislaus School.
 In January 2012, the archdiocese announced that St. Rose of Lima School in North Wales would be merging with St. Stanislaus, with students attending classes in Lansdale at St. Stanislaus.
 The newly combined school was renamed from St. Stanislaus to Mater Dei, Latin for "Mother of God."

 Calvary Baptist School is a pre-K-12th grade Christian school.
 Lansdale area private high schools include Lansdale Catholic High School and Dock Mennonite Academy.
 Dock is in Towamencin Township.

 The DeSales University Lansdale Area Campus was an institute of higher education, with a campus specifically designed for adult students.
 The campus closed in 2019, with classes moved to the main campus in Center Valley or online.